1. K-State home

 Capstone Paper

 Before receiving the certificate, students must write a capstone paper.
-It should be submitted no later than one month before the end the last semester in which you take classes in the 18 hour program of study.
-The paper should allow you to sum up your experience in the program, demonstrating insights from the primary texts and course discussions you have encountered.
-The paper should be at least ten pages long, double spaced, with reasonable margins and a consistent method of citation, if citation is being used.
+It should be submitted no later than one month before the end the last semester in which they take classes in the 18 hour program of study.
+The paper should allow students to sum up their experience in the program, demonstrating insights from the primary texts and course discussions they have encountered.
+The paper should be sevent to ten pages long, double spaced, with reasonable margins and a consistent method of citation, if citation is being used.
 There are two ways in which this paper can be completed:

-1. You may write your own original paper for this purpose.
-Attached is a list of questions from which you can choose to formulate an essay.
-If you wish to write a paper stemming from a different question you may do so, after your plan is approved by the director.
-Your paper must address one or more texts you have read in at least two primary texts courses and demonstrate some reflection about the experience of taking those courses.
-Students should submit the paper to the director of the program (Dr. Johnson).
-The director must be provided with a final copy of the approved paper to keep as a part of the student's file.
+1. In consultation with the program director, students may write their own original paper.
+Capstones must address one or more texts they have read in at least two primary texts courses and demonstrate some reflection about the experience of taking those courses.
+Students should submit the paper to the director of the program.
+The director must be provided with a final copy of the approved paper to keep as a part of the student's file, and a copy must be uploaded to the Primary Texts program's Canvas page under the capstone assignment.

 Here are some pointers: